 Experian IdentityWorks gives you the ability to lock your credit file at Experian during the signup process.
 I appreciate IdentityWorks emphasizing this option, as it is one of the easiest ways to prevent others from opening lines of credit in your name.

-You also can lock your Experian credit report by clicking a button on the Experian credit report page or by clicking a button on the Protection section of the dashboard.
+You can also lock your Experian credit report by clicking a button on the Experian credit report page.
+Alternatively, you can click a button on the Protection section of the dashboard.
 There is no button for locking your credit report at TransUnion and Equifax inside the IdentityWorks service, so you must contact those credit bureaus separately.